By Hola Iowa

 In addition to meeting one of these conditions, the child must belong to a family that received SNAP or Family Investment Program (FIP), received Medicaid with income up to 185% of the federal poverty level, is in foster care, or was approved for free or reduced-price school meals.

-Children approved for free or reduced-price meals through their school may also qualify, as well as those experiencing homelessness, who are migrants, or who are considered runaways under the program’s criteria.
+Children approved for free or reduced-price meals through their school may also qualify, as well as children experiencing homelessness, children who are migrants, or children considered runaways under the program’s criteria.

-Families that already receive SNAP do not need to obtain a separate card for SUN Bucks if the child is eligible.
-In these cases, the benefit will be automatically added to the existing SNAP EBT card.
+Families that already receive SNAP do not need a separate card for SUN Bucks if the child is eligible.
+In those cases, the benefit will be added automatically to the existing SNAP EBT card.

 When a family must fill out an application

-Iowa HHS has indicated that the application will be available in early June through My Access Iowa.
-The deadline for Iowa HHS to receive applications for SUN Bucks for the summer of 2026 is August 14, 2026.
+Iowa HHS has made SUN Bucks information available through its food assistance resources.
+The deadline for Iowa HHS to receive applications for SUN Bucks for summer 2026 is August 14, 2026.

-The SUN Bucks eligibility checker can assist families in determining if a child might qualify, but it does not serve as an application for benefits.
-Families that need to apply must do so through the official channel when the application is active.
+The SUN Bucks eligibility checker can help families see if a child may qualify, but it is not an application for benefits.
+Families that need to apply must still complete the official application process.

 CEP schools do not guarantee automatic benefits

-Iowa HHS clarified an important point that may cause confusion for many families: attending a Community Eligibility Provision (CEP) school does not guarantee that the student will automatically receive SUN Bucks.
+Iowa HHS has clarified a point that may cause confusion for many families: attending a Community Eligibility Provision (CEP) school does not guarantee that a student will automatically receive SUN Bucks.

-CEP schools are institutions where all students receive breakfast and lunch at no cost.
-However, for SUN Bucks, the student must still meet the automatic eligibility criteria.
+CEP schools are schools where all students receive breakfast and lunch at no cost.
+For SUN Bucks, the student must still meet the automatic eligibility criteria.

 If the child attends a CEP school but does not meet those criteria, the family will need to complete an application for eligibility review.